Itinerary

 Included Activities

-- Pass Osaka Castle
+- Visit Osaka Castle (drive-by)

-- Walk through Dōtonbori area
+- Walk through Dotonbori area

-Landmarks Osaka Castle Dōtonbori - Day 15
+Landmarks Osaka Castle Dotonbori - Day 15

 Osaka